History of Moors Valley

 - 1988

-- A second farm is purchased by East Dorset District Council making the total area of the park managed by the council to 250 acres.
+- A second farm is purchased by East Dorset District Council, making the total area of the park managed by the council 250 acres.

-- The golf course is ready for play and so the park is officially opened with a charity golf match on the 19th July 1988.
+- The park is officially opened with a charity golf match on the 19th July 1988.

 - 1987

-- The Visitor Centre and tea room is opened to the public and the first events programme for the park is published.
+- The Visitor Centre and Tea Room is opened to the public.

 - 1986

-An 18th century timber barn is purchased from a farm at Eastern Royal near Marlborough and work begins to re-construct it at Moors Valley as the Visitor Centre.
+- An 18th century timber barn is purchased from a farm at Eastern Royal near Marlborough.
+Work begins to re-construct it at Moors Valley to create the Visitor Centre.

 - 1984-85